jxcore/jxcore/docs/plain/fs.markdown

 The callback gets two arguments `(err, files)` where `files` is an array of the names of the files in the directory excluding `'.'` and `'..'`.

-When called from inside a JX package, and the path was not found on the file system, it reads the contents of embedded directory if it was compiled into the package.
+It will be checking the JX package when the path was not found on the file system.
 See [Accessing files and assets from inside a package](jxcore-feature-packaging-code-protection.markdown#accessing-files-and-assets-from-inside-a-package).

 ## fs.readdirSync(path)